department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/conversation-guide.md

 ## Warm-up Questions - 5 minutes
 Let’s start with a few questions...

+1. What kind of device are you using today? *(Computer / Tablet / Smartphone)*

-- I will be sharing a web page link with you during the session.
+1. I will be sharing a web page link with you during the session.
 How would you prefer to receive the URL?
-  - I could dictate it to you, or put it in the Zoom chat. *NOTE how to share URL: dictate / Zoom chat*
+I could dictate it to you, or put it in the Zoom chat. *NOTE how to share URL: dictate / Zoom chat*

-- What kind of device are you using today? *(Computer / Tablet / Smartphone)*

-- *(If using assistive technology:)*
-  - How would you rate your level of experience with using a screen reader--beginner, intermediate, advanced, or expert?
+1. *(If using assistive technology:)* How would you rate your level of experience with using [specific assistive technology, such as a screen reader]--beginner, intermediate, advanced, or expert?
-  - How long have you been using a screen reader?
+1.  *(If using assistive technology:)* How long have you been using [specific assistive technology]?

-- What VA benefits, if any, do you have experience with?
-  - *RECORD: health care / education / career services / disability / housing loans / pension / life insurance / burial benefits / __________*
+1. What VA benefits, if any, do you have experience with? *RECORD: health care / education / career services / disability / housing loans / pension / life insurance / burial benefits / __________*

-- What VA benefits that you *don't* have experience with might you be interested in exploring?
-  - *RECORD: health care / education / career services / disability / housing loans / pension / life insurance / burial benefits / __________*
+1. What VA benefits that you *don't* have experience with might you be interested in exploring?
+RECORD: health care / education / career services / disability / housing loans / pension / life insurance / burial benefits / __________*

-- Where do you typically go to get information and benefits from the VA?
-  - *(Google / Facebook / MHV / eBenefits / Contact center call or email / VA.gov / ________________________)*
+1. Where do you typically go to get information and benefits from the VA? *(Google / Facebook / MHV / eBenefits / Contact center call or email / VA.gov / ________________________)*

-- Can you tell me about the last time you were looking for information or trying to do something with your VA benefits?
+1. Can you tell me about the last time you were looking for information or trying to do something with your VA benefits?

 ## Tasks
 Now I'm going to ask you to do a number of things that you may or may not have done before.
 For each task, I will stop you at a point when I feel like we've done enough, and I won't ask you to sign in.